yasmeenhany/Moodie/README.md

 # Moodie

+This is a web application where a user selects a mood from a list of moods provided on the web application, and according to the mood the web application will return a list of movie recommendations that fit for this mood.
+The application uses Firebase to store the mood to genre mappings and themoviedb api to get movies with the corresponding genres.

 > A project for advanced computer lab course
 ## 1) Config
  1.1) Create a file named config.json inside the config folder.